Tiyo98/farewell-cue-collection/Farewell.md

   \
   ![cue](https://media.discordapp.net/attachments/752203178715644024/901166952007995462/unknown.png)
   \
   Transition demohyper and do the downright in the middle of the lower part of the background tile.
 Exiting the dreamblock you want to do a small jump for the dreamhyper so you always get a low position in the next dreamblock.
 Buffer the downright out of that dreamhyper.
-Buffer demo and upright dash out of the dreamblock and do a short dreamhyper onto the fish.
+Buffer demo and upright dash out of the dreamblock and dreamhyper onto the fish.
 Immediately downright and the rest is pretty self explanatory.
 Not a lot of cues for this room sadly, but I hope the written explanation helps a bit.
  </details>

   <details>